ServiceStackApps/HelloMobile/README.md

 The Android example is contained in the [Client.Android.Pcl](https://github.com/ServiceStack/Hello/tree/master/src/Client.Android.Pcl) project.

-Xamarin.Android makes creating Android applicaitons with C# pretty trivial where you can visually design the UI from within VS.NET using the in-built visual designer.
+Xamarin.Android makes creating Android applications with C# pretty trivial where you can visually design the UI from within VS.NET using the in-built visual designer.
 The worst part about developing for Android is the very slow turn around times when running your application through the Android emulators.
 For this reason I recommend configuring and doing most of your development with the much faster
 [x86 Emulator](http://docs.xamarin.com/guides/android/deployment,_testing,_and_metrics/configuring_the_x86_emulator/).